Zhuan-pitt/mywebpage/content/home/activities.md

 ***
 I have given contributed talks on the following conferences:
 - 2022 **APS March Meeting (Chicago)**
-  - <font size=3> Contributed talk. *Title:Detecting topological order from modular transformations of ground states on the torus.* </font>
+  - <font size=3> Contributed talk. *Title: Detecting topological order from modular transformations of ground states on the torus.* </font>

 ## Scholarships and Grants